arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 Many thanks to Peter and Joy for their work developing this excellent content!
-While our webinar today will cover all of the topics in their module, we won't be doing all of the exercises or quiz questions, so if you're interested in getting just a bit more practice, I suggest you check out the module after our session.
+While our webinar today will cover most of the content in their module, there is some additional detail as well as more exercises and quiz questions in the online module, so if you're interested in getting just a bit more practice, I suggest you check out the module after our session.
 I'll put the link to that online module in the chat now.

 ## Learn by doing